 We also know from parliamentary and financial records that no major works were carried out after Frederico Jenebelli’s upgrades and repairs to the 1550 fortifications in 1600.
 The following two maps from 1591 and 1598 also show the buildings that Colonel Lilly surveyed in place.

-The following plan and section views are held in the Box in digitised form and not available for direct copy.
+The following plan and section views are held in the Box at Plymouth in digitised form and not available for direct copy.
 I was allowed to make my own notes and draw them myself which I have tried to reproduce below.
 Hopefully they will at least give an idea of what the original buildings would have looked like.